Frequently Asked Questions

 What are the minimum requirements for entrance into the Honors Program?

-The minimum requirements for freshmen admission into the Limestone College Honors Program include: a score of 1100 on the SAT or 22 on the ACT; High School Grade Point average of 3.5 (unweighted on a 4.0 scale), a personal essay, and two letters of recommendation (one addressing the applicant’s academic achievements, the other attesting to the applicant’s character).
+The minimum requirements for freshmen admission into the Limestone University Honors Program include: a score of 1100 on the SAT or 22 on the ACT; High School Grade Point average of 3.5 (unweighted on a 4.0 scale), a personal essay, and two letters of recommendation (one addressing the applicant’s academic achievements, the other attesting to the applicant’s character).

 A transfer student (with 65 hours or less) with a score of at least 1,100 on the SAT or a minimum score of 22 on the ACT and who has achieved at least a 3.5 Grade Point Average at their previous institution may apply for admission into Limestone’s Honors Program.